 "What this typeface does is break down the reading time of a non-Dyslexic down to the speed of a Dyslexic.
 I wanted to make non-Dyslexic people understand what it is like to read with the condition and to recreate the frustration and embarrassment of reading everyday text and then in turn to create a better understanding of the condition.”
 Even in such a small copy of text, you can appreciate the staggering struggle.

 Dyslexia has been dubbed a “hidden disability with neurological roots”, since you cannot tell if someone has Dyslexia and neither can they.
 However, statistics reveal that it is pretty proliferate for a hidden disability, with approximately 10 to 17.5% of the population of the United States suffering from this cognitive disability.
-This percentage is quite significant and entails designers to come up with new ways to make words and letters seem more comprehensible to their audience with special needs.
+This percentage is quite significant and entails designers to understand the design needs of disabled users and come up with new ways to make words and letters seem more comprehensible to their audience with special needs.

 Since not all typefaces are created equal, some fonts might be more accessible than others for readers with Dyslexia, visual processing disorders, and even visual impairment.
 This is because the design of letters vary from typeface to typeface, including their shape, weight, and height.
 Other factors such as the background and text color, text size, lines and words on a page, and spacing between letters can all have an impact on the overall readability of text.
 Such factors are the reason behind how typography can play with your mood as well.